Global warming, lunch, or your next vacation… it’s all fair game.

 It's been *years* now that this has bugged me.
 I've sent several

 emails.
-I've dug up postage and a stamp and physically sent a
+I've dug up an envelope and a stamp and physically sent a

 letter to corporate explaining the problem, pointing out the